bmeg/protograph/README.md

 Protograph has a protocol buffer schema defined [here](https://github.com/bmeg/protograph/blob/master/src/main/proto/protograph/schema/Protograph.proto).

 The outer wrapper is the `TransformMessage`.
-It contains a `label`, a `role`, a `gid`, and all the `properties`.
+It contains a `label`, a `role`, a `gid`, and all the `actions` which will be applied to the incoming message.
 The `label` is simply the type of the incoming message ('Variant' in our examples above).
 The `role` is the output type, either `Vertex`, `Edge` or `PartialEdge`.
 The `gid` entry provides a template with which to build a gid from data contained inside the message.
 These are explained above.

 So already, the first section of our Protograph description is complete:

     - label: Variant
       role: Vertex
       gid: "variant:{{referenceName}}:{{start}}:{{end}}:{{referenceBases}}:{{alternateBases}}"
+      actions:
+        - ...

-The real core of the Protograph description are the `actions`.
+The real core of the Protograph description live under the `actions` key.
+Let's take a look at these now.

+## remote_edges

+This is the most common edge type.
+When you declare this directive, Protograph will treat all values that live under this key as references to other vertexes.
+It can be a single value, or it can be a list of values.
+Each value will be treated as a gid to another vertex.

+In order to specify how to handle the `remote_edges`, there are minimum two pieces of information you must provide: the new `edge_label` and the `destination_label` of the referenced vertex.
+You can do that like this:

+    - field: inFamily
+      remote_edges:
+        edge_label: geneInFamily
+        destination_label: GeneFamily

+Both `edge_label` and `destination_label` are part of a common schema message called `EdgeDescription`. `EdgeDescription` has a couple of other fields, `embedded_in` and a list of fields called `lift_fields`.

+Many times the referenced gid you are looking for is embedded inside another map in the input message.
+For this you can specify the `embedded_in` field:

+    # gid is embedded inside another map
+    "callSets": [{"callsetId": "callset:someInstitution:someMethod"}]

+    # direct Protograph to unembed it
+    - field: callSets
+      remote_edges:
+        edge_label: inCallSet
+        destination_label: CallSet
+        embedded_in: callSetId